jidongxiao/CSCI1200-DataStructures/lectures/20_trees_III/README.md

   - Then we recursively apply erase to remove that node — which is guaranteed to have at most one child.

-play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/delete_node/index.html) to understand how this works.
+Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/trees/delete_node/index.html) to understand how this works.

 Exercise: Write a recursive version of erase.
 &nbsp;